My dream is that people will realize that farm animals are no different than their pets

 Some of the farm sanctuaries have YouTube channels where you can view videos of the rescued animals finally living at peace in natural surroundings.
 Millions of people have been inspired by the videos of these animals and have begun to reconsider how they view farm animals.
 Below is a small list of sanctuaries with links to their YouTube channels.

-The Mercy For Animals, Compassion Over Killing, and Farm Sanctuary websites are all great sources of information concerning farm animal treatment in factory farms and the movement to bring the abuse to light.
+The Mercy For Animals, Animal Outlook, and Farm Sanctuary websites are all great sources of information concerning farm animal treatment in factory farms and the movement to bring the abuse to light.
 These sites are fantastic resources for those who want to educate and make a difference in their communities.
 The Farm Animal Rights Movement website is a another source that features numerous articles and information about the ongoing movement to end the suffering of farm animals.

 The following documentaries give an in-depth look at farm animals, farm sanctuaries, and the industrial farming industry.
 Some give detailed accounts of conditions inside factory farms, while others give glimpses into the lives of the animals and the people trying to save them.